-$^{^{77}}$ Indeed, in certain circumstances, the President may conclude that domestic audience costs are likely to increase in the absence of an immediate withdrawal.
+88 Indeed, in certain circumstances, the President may conclude that domestic audience costs are likely to increase in the absence of an immediate withdrawal.
 See HEIN GOEMANS, WAR AND PUNISHMENT 39-40 (2003).

-78 Political scientists who have studied democratic regimes and war have observed that democratic leaders are usually reluctant to initiate international crisis unless they are assured of winning.
-See Bruce Bueno de Mesquita et al., An Institutional Explanation of the Democratic Peace, 93 AMER.
-POL.
-SC.
-REV. 791, 802 (1999).
+89 Political scientists who have studied democratic regimes and war have observed that democratic leaders are usually reluctant to initiate international crisis unless they are assured of winning.
+See Bruce Bueno de Mesquita et al., An Institutional Explanation of the Democratic Peace, 93 Amer.
+Pol.
+Sc.
+Rev. 791, 802 (1999).
+As Shapiro and Jacobs observe, Lyndon Johnson's decision to withdraw from the presidential race in 1968 occurred only after he concluded that the United States' military objectives were unattainable.
+Shapiro & Jacobs, Lyndon Johnson, Vietnam, and Public Opinion: Rethinking Realist Theory of Leadership, supra note-at 594.

-79 See Fitts, The Paradox of Power, supra note at 888 (observing that the public is more likely to hold the President than Congress responsible for national events because of public perceptions that Congress faces a collective action problem).
+90 See Fitts, The Paradox of Power, supra note at 888 (observing that the public is more likely to hold the President than Congress responsible for national events because of public perceptions that Congress faces a collective action problem).